deminimis/minimalimageviewer/README.md

 Minimal Image Viewer is designed for OpSec-sensitive environments, prioritizing a minimal attack surface and zero telemetry.

 - **Offline Operation**:
-  - No network activity or telemetry, ensuring complete data privacy and suitability for air-gapped systems.
+  - No network activity or telemetry, ensuring complete data privacy.

 - **Minimal Attack Surface**:
-  - Compact codebase (~700 lines) facilitates manual audits and reduces vulnerability risks.
-  - Relies exclusively on hardened Windows APIs and WIC, avoiding third-party library dependencies.
+  - The modular codebase is easy to audit.
+It relies exclusively on hardened, native Windows APIs and WIC, avoiding third-party library dependencies.
   - Strict memory management mitigates buffer overflows and leaks, validated with static analysis tools.

 - **Safe File Handling**: